Hello, this is HDC, a consulting company specializing in AM solutions.

 ⑧ Convenient Storage

-⑨ Ease of inventory management
+⑨ Ease of Inventory Management

-Wire feedstock is Store in a structured formBecause it becomes Easy inventory management and quantity trackingIt makes it easy to keep track of how much wire is left.
-Efficient material replenishment planThis is possible, unlike some powder materials.
-The shelf life is long There is no problem with long-term storage.
-The base process
+Wire feedstock Stored in a structured formBecause it becomes Easy inventory management and quantity tracking...can easily track the remaining amount of wire Efficient material replenishment planThis is possible, and unlike some powder materials It has a long shelf life There is no problem with long-term storage.

-⑩ Reduced Contamination Risk
+10. Reduced Contamination Risk

-The wire is Stored in a solid state and has little possibility of dispersing Between different materials Minimizes the risk of cross-contaminationOn the other hand, in powder-based processes, Possibility of contamination due to mixing or spillageThis high level of rigor requires strict cleaning procedures.
-This is a crucial advantage, as contamination can severely impact the microstructure and quality of the component.
+The wire It is stored in a solid state and has a low possibility of dispersion.
+Between different materials Minimize the risk of cross-contaminationIt works.
+On the other hand, in powder-based processes...
+Possibility of contamination due to mixing or spillsThis high level necessitates strict cleaning procedures.
+Since contamination can severely affect the microstructure and quality of the parts, this is a significant advantage.

 11 Improved Handling and Transportation